NullArray/WinBins-Plus/SysBin/WindowsLM/README.md

 # BlockWindows
 Stop Windows 7 through 10 Nagging and Spying updates, Tasks, IPs, and services.
-Works with Windows 7 through 10( As of Win10 most operations performed by this script do not work properly)
+Works with Windows 7 through 10(As of Win10 and a number of updates to it, most operations performed by this script do not work properly on that version anymore)

 FILES
 -----